coreyperrymond/ua-innovate/README.md

 This prompt is targeted towards technical and analytical students.
 Chatbots have become quite popular in recent years.
 They are bots that interact with users through a text or text-to-speech conversation.
 Chatbots enhance the user experience by answering the user’s questions as a human would.
 This interaction has become increasingly intelligent and can blend analytics, APIs, and AI.

-**As a developer** create a chatbot and UI that takes input and provides a response to customer inquiry’s such as account # and balances.
+**As a developer** create a chatbot and UI that takes input and provides a relevant response to customer inquiry’s based on banking FAQ data.
 Utilize the FAQ data provided below to answer common customer questions.
-The UI design should be aesthetically pleasing, responsive and use colors like Synovus.com.
+The UI design should be aesthetically pleasing, responsive and utilize colors like Synovus.com.

 **As a data analyst** perform analysis on dataset to factor into customer interactions based on customer input and provided dataset.